-Decision-making psychology demonstrates that every conscious decision we make is influenced by our emotions, unconscious thoughts, our biases and prejudices.
+The psychology of decision-making demonstrates that every conscious decision we make is influenced by our emotions, unconscious thoughts, biases, and prejudices.

 These influences are mental shortcuts that help us make faster choices.
 We have learnt to take these mental shortcuts as a matter of evolutionary survival.

 For example, hundreds of thousands of years ago, our ancestors could not waste time standing about debating whether a woolly mammoth was going to attack them or not.
-But how does decision-making psychology work in today’s society?
+But how does the psychology of decision-making work in today’s society?
 Furthermore, what can it tell us about the way we cast our votes?

 Voting is a way of expressing who we are.
 Of belonging to a larger group that believe in our core principles.

-Interestingly, decision-making psychology can be pretty reliable predictors of how we vote.
+Interestingly, psychology can be a pretty reliable decision-making predictor of how we vote.
 Studies show that how we react to factors such as the weather or sports results, or how fearful or easily disgusted we are can be indicators of voting preferences.